ljbade/wolf4sdl/README.txt

 Credits:
  - Special thanks to id Software!
 Without the source code we would still have to pelt Wolfenstein 3D with hex editors and disassemblers ;D
+ - Special thanks to the MAME developer team for providing the source code of the OPL2 emulator!
  - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing, bugfixing and cleaning up the code!
  - Thanks to Chris for his improvements on Wolf4GW, on which Wolf4SDL bases.